2) Developing the narrative

 The bell is about to go and the students start to collect their things.
 As they do so you go for one last confirmation by walking around the room asking the odd question and making enquiries about how the lesson went for them.
 That is when a student says, “I didn’t get it!”

-With a couple of minutes left what do you do and say?
+With a couple of minutes of the lesson to go what do you do and say?

 Let me suggest the typical response and it will possibly start with a question.
 For example, “What did you not get?”
 It will then probably lead to the teacher trying to explain the key points again and more questions.
 This often leads to further confusion on the part of the student.
 The result – they still don’t get it.

-Tackling the problem in this way the teacher may know that the student does not get it, what they do not understand, but they are no nearer getting the student to understand.
+By tackling the problem in this way the teacher may know that the student does not get it, what they do not understand, but they are no nearer getting the student to understand.
 This is not a mindful approach.
-The opposite of mindful is mindless so let’s consider this a mindless form of responses on the part of the teacher.
-They are going over what they planned, rehearsed and delivered without establishing the students perspective.
+The opposite of mindful is mindless so let’s consider this a mindless form of response on the part of the teacher.
+They are going over what they planned, rehearsed and delivered without establishing the student’s perspective.